Background

 The WB requires countries to adopt policy reforms in order to receive budget finance.
 Common policy reforms such as lowering tax rates and increasing energy tariffs incentivize fossil fuel investments.
 From 2016 to 2019, the World Bank required energy tariff reforms in 29 countries and tax reforms in 41 countries.
 In Pakistan, these reforms made new coal-fired plants the most profitable in the world.

 The WBG makes more capital available by lending through financial intermediaries.
 The projects and companies being financed through this are typically not disclosed to the public and can include projects and companies tied to fossil fuels.
-Additionally, many new oil, gas, or coal projects can qualify as small and medium enterprises (SME) if at the time finance is provided, they do not yet generate do not yet generate revenue.
+Additionally, many new oil, gas, or coal projects can qualify as small and medium enterprises (SME) if at the time finance is provided, they do not yet generate revenue.

 The WBG provides billions of dollars in funding for fossil-fuel enabling infrastructure, such as transmission lines to evacuate power from coal and gas power plants; and port infrastructure to handle coal, oil, and gas exports/imports.
 Alarmingly, the MDBs have put such fossil fuel-enabling infrastructure on the list of project types considered to be aligned with the Paris Climate Agreement.